A Note on Catalan Number

 -

-The $\hbox{answer} = {2n \choose n} - x$, where $x$ counts the “bad” sequences—those one that satisfy Conditions 1 and 2 but not 3.
+The $\hbox{answer} = {2n \choose n} - x$, where $x$ counts the “bad” sequences—those ones that satisfy Conditions 1 and 2 but not 3.

 -

-The set of “bad” sequences (denoted Set B) is in bijection relationship with the set of sequences (denoted Set D) that satisfy Condition 1 and Condition 4, namely: $\sum_{i=1}^{2n} = -2.$ Notice that each sequence of Set D contains $n-1$ occurrences of $1$ and $n+1$ occurrences of $-1$.
+The set of “bad” sequences (denoted Set B) is in bijection relationship with the set of sequences (denoted Set D) that satisfy Condition 1 and Condition 4, namely: $\sum_{i=1}^{2n} A_i = -2.$ Notice that each sequence of Set D contains $n-1$ occurrences of $1$ and $n+1$ occurrences of $-1$.
 Thus the cardinality of Set D is ${2n \choose n+1}$.
 At this point, we have obtained the value of $x$.

 -